How and why do we tune our bows

 raise your nocking point and bare shafts below your fletched ones means lower

-4. Beyond that, we are really getting into things like walkback tuning (for plunger
+4. Beyond that, we are really getting into things like walk-back tuning (for setting plunger position and

-are more applicable to Olympic bows and more experienced shooters.
+are more applicable to Olympic bows and / or more experienced shooters.

-Anyhow, hope that took some of the mystery out of tuning.
-It’s not that hard to
+I hope that took some of the mystery out of what we mean by tuning a bow.
+It’s not hard to

-do and the benefits are significant once the shooter is capable of exploiting
+do and the benefits can be significant once the shooter is capable of exploiting

 them.
 Chapters 5, 6 and 7 in Shooting the Stickbow go into a fair amount of